alishair7071/Multivendor/README.md

 # Multivendor E-Commerce Platform (MERN Stack)

 ## 1. Introduction
-This project is a multivendor e-commerce platform built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
+This project is a multivendor e-commerce platform built using the **MERN stack** (MongoDB, Express.js, React, Node.js) along with Socket.IO for real-time chat between customers and sellers.
 The goal was to design a scalable application that allows multiple sellers to list and manage their products, while customers can browse, purchase, and pay securely.

 An admin panel was also developed to manage sellers, customers, and transactions.